Frsky Taranis Q X7 2.4ghz Transmitter

 The Q X7 also offers vibration as an additional pilot feedback for alarms, etc.

-The battery compartment has room for 6 x AA size cells, or a 2 cell lipo
+The battery compartment has room for 6 x AA cell park, or a 2 cell lipo and has internal charging curcuit

 Each gimbal axis is supported by dual ball bearings.
 This allows for finer and more precise operation, and the new potentiometers also offer increased durability.